 In order to develop our regional priorities, our I&D team conducted regional focus groups to better understand and gather feedback on opportunities for improvement in creating a more inclusive culture.
 RICs work with the GIC to create and execute these I&D initiatives using both a top-down and a bottom-up approach.
 While RICs will carry out initiatives identified by the GIC, programs initiated by RICs may also be implemented globally.
-For example, the RIC for North America launched our Flex Work program specifically for that region, but when it was clear that Flex Work could meet needs in our other regions, we began a global pilot and have since rolled it out to 12 global sites.
+For example, the RIC for North America launched our Flexible Work Solutions program specifically for that region, but when it was clear that the program could meet needs in our other regions, we began a global pilot and have since rolled it out to 12 global sites.

 Eaton is proud to have strong internal processes and controls for managing our inclusion and diversity performance.
 Many of these controls connect individuals and teams across our company and include management at each level of the organization.

-Explore this interactive visual map, which shows how we manage inclusion and diversity at Eaton.
+Explore our interactive visual map (Flash), which shows how we manage inclusion and diversity at Eaton.